VVa154/Research-Assistant-at-UB/README.md

-# UB SummarAIzer
+# UB Research Assistant

-**UB SummarAIzer** is an AI-powered research assistant designed for the University at Buffalo community.
+**UB Research Assistant** is an AI-powered research assistant designed for the University at Buffalo community.
 It helps students and faculty discover, summarize, and explore relevant academic research using generative AI.

 ## 🚀 Features
 - 🔍 Summarize research papers from Semantic Scholar and arXiv